Aerobird98/flow/README.md

 Flow (the app) has an autosaving feature that saves your currently edited document to your browser's _local-storage_ container under a `value` key, which you can access through the developer-tools of your browser.

-Flow (the app) will display some editing statistics at the bottom like _accurate_ word counts, character counts with spaces, without trailing white-space and without spaces in that order.
-I said _accurate_ because it correctly skips standard ASCII puncturation, special characters like `—`, `’`, `“` and `”` or line breaks like `\r\n`, `\n` and `\n` when counting words.
-But please note that it will only give honest results if you treat text correctly, type and grammar errors, mistyped sentences or puncturation misuse may result in inaccurate counts.
+Flow (the app) will display some editing statistics at the bottom like word counts, character counts with spaces, without trailing white-space and without spaces in that order.
+For character counts you can choose from three but for words I had to make a choice.
+The algorithm skips standard ASCII puncturation, special characters like `—`, `’`, `“` and `”` or line breaks like `\r\n`, `\r`, `\n` and it leaves out digits (`0-9`) as well when counting words.
+It will only give honest results if you treat text correctly, type and grammar errors, mistyped sentences or puncturation misuse may result in inaccurate counts.
+As a rule of thumb, always separate your words with spaces or line breaks, words separated by puncturation or digits will count as one.

 ## Development